smeredith/smeredith.github.io/_drafts/interface.md

 The SMT MOSFET can sink 300mA from the radio's PTT line to ground, which is plenty for my setup.
 I can also solder in a through-hole BS170 should I need more current, up to 500mA.

-[This article](http://www.masterscommunications.com/products/radio-adapter/faq/hardware-ptt.html) states that the original DRA interface design also used a MOSFET but they switch to a transistor due to RFI affecting the MOSFET's reliability.
+[This article](http://www.masterscommunications.com/products/radio-adapter/faq/hardware-ptt.html) states that the original DRA interface design also used a MOSFET but they switched to a transistor due to RFI affecting the MOSFET's reliability.
-I will stick with my MOSFET and see what happens.
+I will stick with my MOSFET for now and see what happens.

 A red LED lights when PTT is asserted.